 How long does it take to obtain a decision on appeal?

-It typically takes an appellate court five months to over a year before it renders its decision.
+It typically takes an appellate court five months to a year before it renders a decision.
 If the appellate court is reversing the trial court based on an error at the trial level, the appellate court will issue a written opinion explaining its decision.
 If the appellate court affirms the trial court it may choose not to issue a written opinion.